Are There Orphanages in the US?

-From Annie to the closing song in Broadway’s Hamilton, ideas about orphanages, both positive and negative, have taken root in American popular culture.
+When people think about orphan adoption or orphanages in the US, they think of everything from Annie to the closing song in Broadway’s Hamilton, ideas about orphanages, both positive and negative, have taken root in American popular culture.
+People often wonder, ‘do orphanages still exist’?
 When people think about adoption, they may wonder how modern adoption compares to these images of early American orphanages.
 Are there still orphanages in America?
+Does orphan adoption still exist in the US?
 Are orphanages still part of the adoption process?

 The path from the first American orphanages to modern adoption is a complicated journey that reflects our society’s changing values about child welfare.
 No, American children are no longer placed in orphanages.
 These institutionalized settings proved to be harmful to children’s development and well-being.
 Child advocates worked to change the laws, policies, and language we use in reference to children and adoption.
 As American society learned to prioritize the mental and physical health of its children, orphanages and institutions transformed into the current foster care system and today’s best practices in modern open adoption.